borisskert/ng-electron/README.md

 ### Development server

-* Run `electron:serve` to serve your app via electron.
+* Run `electron:serve` to serve your app via Electron.
 Notice that you have to serve your app via the Angular-way before that.

 ### Build